Modeling Expenses and Start up Costs for New Models

 That’s it!
 Pretty simple and affordable.

-Hooray!
-An Agency Wants to Sign You – Now What?
+Once an Agency Wants to Sign You

 Now that an agency has expressed an interest in representing you, you will likely be told that you need to hire a photographer, makeup artists, and stylists, make prints of your photos, create composite cards, post your photos on the agency website and so on.
 Some may even tell you that you need modeling classes to improve your skills.
 It is the time where you need to take a breath and figure out the best path for you.